syntasso/workshop/enhancing-a-promise/README.md

 > Check it works: make a request to your platform for a Postgres instance
 <!-- end step marker -->

-### Verifying your promise can be fulfiled
+### Verifying your Kratix Promise can be fulfiled

 Switching hats to test your release, now act as one of your users to make sure the Promise creates working instances.

-You need to create what Kratix calls a _resource request_, which is a valid Kubernetes resource.
+You need to create a Kratix Resource Request, which is a valid Kubernetes resource.
 Like all Kubernetes resources, this  must include all [required fields](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields):

 1. `apiVersion` where the resource can be found.
 This is `example.promise.syntasso.io/v1` in your Postgres Promise (from `spec.xaasCrd.spec.group` in `postgres-promise.yaml`).
 1. `kind`.
 This is `postgres` in your Postgres Promise (from `spec.xaasCrd.spec.name` in `postgres-promise.yaml`).
 1. Values for required fields.
 Fields are `preparedDatabases` and `costCentre` in your Postgres Promise (from `spec` > `xaasCrd` > `spec` > `versions`[0] > `schema` > `openAPIV3Schema` > `properties` > `spec` > `properties` in `postgres-promise.yaml`).
 1. A unique name and namespace combination.

-In the sample _resource request_ (`postgres-resource-request.yaml`) add the additional `costCentre` field as a sibling to the `preparedDatabases` field with any valid input.
+In the sample Resource Request (`postgres-resource-request.yaml`) add the additional `costCentre` field as a sibling to the `preparedDatabases` field with any valid input.
 For example, `costCentre: "rnd-10002"`.

 <details>
-<summary>👀&nbsp;&nbsp;Click here for the full Postgres resource request</summary>
+<summary>👀&nbsp;&nbsp;Click here for the full Postgres Resource Request</summary>

 ```yaml
 apiVersion: example.promise.syntasso.io/v1